 Japan is a democratic, constitutional monarchy with a parliamentary government headed by a Prime Minister.
-Japan’s Prime Minister since 2012, Abe Shinzo is Japan’s longest serving Prime Minister.
+Japan’s Prime Minister Suga Yoshihide was appointed to the role in September 2020, replacing former Prime Minister Abe Shinzo.
 Japan maintains an imperial family, currently headed by Emperor Naruhito.
 The accession of Emperor Naruhito on 1 May 2019 marked the beginning in Japan of the Reiwa (translated as 'beautiful harmony') Era.

 Universal suffrage is limited to citizens of Japan aged 18 years or older.
 Voting is not compulsory and voting rates vary widely.

 Japan's parliament is known as the Diet.
 It comprises a House of Representatives (Lower House) and a House of Councillors (Upper House).
 The Lower House has 465 members who are elected for four-year terms, although political conditions frequently see the House dissolved earlier.
 The Upper House has 242 members who are elected for six-year terms, with 146 House members elected in prefecture-based constituencies and 96 by proportional representation at the national level.
 One half of the Upper House is dissolved for election at regular three-year intervals.

 Executive power is vested in the Cabinet, which comprises the Prime Minister and Ministers of State.
 The Prime Minister is selected from among members of the Diet through a vote by both Houses.
 There is no term limit for Prime Ministers, although individual parties often have term limits in place under party rules.
 Under the Constitution, the majority of cabinet members must be elected officials.
 However, the Prime Minister can appoint non-politicians to the cabinet and as Special Ministers of State.